trstringer/tstringer.github.io/_posts/2015-10-23-npm-get-latest-version-cli.markdown

 ---
 layout: post
-title:  "Get the Latest Version of an npm Package (without downloading/installing it)"
+title:  "Get the Latest Version of an npm Package - without downloading and installing it"
 date:   2015-10-23 12:00
 categories: npm node.js javascript
 ---